jlchan/paper-meshless-idp-2024/README.md

 1. "advection.jl": Solves advection equation and gives the L2 errors.
 2. "burgers.jl": Solves burgers equation and gives the L2 errors.
 3. "euler.jl": Solves the 2D incompressible euler equations and contains functions for visualization/plotting
-4. "euler_convergence.jl": Specifically outputs the convergence rates using the meshfree SBP operators
+4. "euler_convergence.jl": Specifically outputs the L2 errors using the meshfree SBP operators
 5. "operator_setup.jl": function that converts the .mat files provided

 The Creating SBP Operators folder contains various `.mat` files used to construct the SBP operators.